 To mark International Migrants Day South Sudanese photojournalist Jok Solomun Anyang has kindly shared a photo essay with the EJN.

 South Sudan gained independence from Sudan on 9th July 2011 as a Complementary to the comprehensive peace agreement (CPA) signed in 2005.
-The agreement that ended Africa’s longest-running civil war which lasted for over two decades.
+The agreement ended Africa’s longest-running civil war which lasted for over two decades.

 However, in December 2013 rivalry between President Salva Kiir and his Vice President Riek Machar spilled over into conflict.
 Thousands of South Sudanese sought shelter in United Nations camps, while hundreds of thousands have sought refuge in the neighbouring countries of Uganda, Kenya, Ethiopia and Sudan.
 Most of them are children, women and vulnerable groups.